Bob Vila’s 10 “Must Do” Projects for February

 While you’re in an organizing frame of mind, start collecting bank and investment statements, charitable contribution receipts, and everything else you or your accountant will need to prepare your taxes.
 This is particularly important if you sold or purchased a home last year, or if you made updates to your home that entitle you to a tax credit or deduction.

-Chances are, your cleaning tools and appliances got quite a workout during the holidays.
-Have they been looking a little gunky since then?
-Take these simple steps to keep from spreading dirt throughout your house: change your vacuum filter, launder your mop head in the washing machine, wash and dry your broom bristles, and replace all of your dish sponges.
+Your cleaning tools and appliances probably got quite a workout during the holidays.
+Take steps now to keep from spreading dirt throughout your house: Change your vacuum filter, launder your mop head in the washing machine, wash and dry your broom bristles, and replace all of your dish sponges.
 While you’re at it, do an inventory of your cleaning sprays and restock supplies (check our roundup of eco-friendly cleaning supplies for some terrific nontoxic options).
 Now you’re ready for spring cleaning!

-Would you rather stream a movie at home than venture out to the theater in February’s bitter weather?
-(Yeah, us too.)
+Wouldn’t you rather stream a movie at home than venture out to the theater in the bitter cold?
+Yeah, us too.
 Spend some time this month turning your TV room into a home theater your family will love: Perhaps upgrade your wired speakers to a wireless surround sound system, buy a couple of end tables that double as TV trays, and roll out a laughably large, family-size 10-foot by 10-foot fleece blanket.
 The best part?
 You can hit the “pause” button any time you want.

-By mid-winter, our home entryways are usually overrun with boots, coats, and scarves, and gloves.
-Clean it up by converting a closet into a mudroom: Remove the door and fit the interior space with shelves, cubbies, and a storage bench.
-For a less drastic change, buy a new coat rack or fashion a new organizer for boots and shoes.
+By midwinter, our entryways are usually overrun with boots, coats, and scarves, and gloves.
+Clean yours up by converting a closet into a mudroom: Remove the door and fit the interior space with shelves, cubbies, and a storage bench.
+For a less drastic change, buy a new coat rack or a new organizer for boots and shoes.

 Man inspecting hose connections at wall behind the washing machine.